Airport lounge reviews, flight reviews and travel inspiration

 Seating and Runway Views

-The first thing to say is that the Plaza Premium Lounge at London Gatwick North Terminal itself is an incredibly good spot and absolutely massive.
+The first thing to say is that the Plaza Premium Lounge itself is an incredibly good spot and absolutely massive.
 The décor is modern, minimalistic, and sleek, with a light and open design.
 The large panoramic windows provide spectacular tarmac views, making this a plane spotting paradise.
 Natural light floods the entire lounge, giving it an airy and relaxing atmosphere.

 By subscribing, you agree to receive emails from The Airport Lounge Bro.
 You can unsubscribe at any time.
 View our Privacy Policy.